All Products

 Run the netacc_run command

 netacc_run is a tool that loads NetACC on application startup.
-You can add netacc_run before the COMMAND command to start an application and load NetACC at the same time.
-The COMMAND command specifies the command that is used to start an application.
+You can add netacc_run before the <COMMAND> command to start an application and load NetACC at the same time. <COMMAND> specifies the command that is used to start an application.

 netacc_run provides multiple parameters to improve the performance of NetACC.
-For example, -t specifies the number of I/O threads, and -p specifies the number of QPs to be reused.
-The parameters that you configure by running the netacc_run command overwrite the parameters in the configuration file.
+For example, -t specifies the number of I/O threads and -p specifies the number of connections per QP.
+The parameters that you configure when you run the netacc_run command overwrite the parameters in the configuration file.

 netacc_run command parameters